EVS Metal: How long have you worked at EVS, and how long have you worked in metal fab overall?

 EVS: Are there any special processes available at EVS that are fairly unique for the industry that are of special interest to EVS’ customers or potential customers?

 Linda: I believe we offer more than a typical sheet metal operation.
 We offer engineering assistance for new product development.
 We manufacture sheet metal products, structural frames, we have machining capabilities, and we offer liquid paint as well as powder coat.
-Two of our facilities are ITAR registered.
+Our TX facility is ITAR-registered.
 All four facilities share common equipment, engineering, estimating etc. In general, we are able to offer our customers a wide variety of services — considerably more than many other operations.

 EVS Metal: What does a typical day at EVS look like for you?